-The Ancient Celts: Stories, Symbols, and Gods from the Mist
+Ancient Celtic Mythology: Stories, Symbols, and Gods of the Mist

 Imagine the Celts — fierce warriors, ancient kings, skilled artisans, and lyrical poets.
 Tales of faeries, powerful goddesses, all-knowing magicians, musicians, and lyrical bards.
 The rich Celtic culture continues to fascinate today.

 To pin down the origin of the Celtic culture is to travel across lands, times, and languages; across empires, religious beliefs and traditions.
 A collection of tribes with origins in Central Europe, the Celts (pronounced with a hard ‘c’) ruled over a large section of Europe during the Iron Age into the Medieval period.
 Pushed onto the western coastal islands by enemies on the European continent, the Celts survived and flourished despite attempts to destroy them, including an unsuccessful invasion by Julius Caesar in the first century BCE.
 Once referred to as “galli,” or barbarians, by the Romans, nothing could be further from the truth.

 This divinity is embedded in a complex cycle of powerful myths.
 The Celtic gods include:

 Danu was the great mother goddess, considered the oldest Celtic deity.
 She was the mythical mother of the Tuatha dé Danann, the tribal ancestors of the Gaels, the last Celts to settle in Ireland.
 Great Britain and Ireland’s legendary mist was said to be Danu’s loving spirit, and has become a symbol of Celtic culture, and mythology.